cyanidecupcake/fab-moments-handbook/session2.md

 **Engineers** responsible for the building of the HOME.

-**Programmers** responsibile for programming the electrical components within the home.
+**Programmers** responsible for programming the electrical components within the home.

 Everyone is responsible for the completion of their group's HOME and everyone's input matters.
 Just because you have a specific responsibility does not mean you do not have to help with other aspects of the project.